 A: No pressure or low pressure can cause a serious problem in your pool especially if your filtration system is being affected.
 Low pool pressure may appear as weak jets, air bubbles, slow cleaners, and issues with additional pool features such as fountains.

 Firstly let’s look at how the pool system functions, there are two sides to every pool system, one that sucks and one that controls the pressure.
 The suction side occurs before the pump and the pressure side occurs after the pump.

 Pressure drops can occur due to several reasons:

 A leak in the suction side will cause air to be sucked into the system

 A crack in the pressure side will cause water to spray.

-A blockage in the suction side of your pool system will stop water being sucked in and therefore your pressure will be lowered.
+A blockage in the suction side of your pool system will stop water from being sucked in and therefore your pressure will be lowered.

 Low water level – if it’s too low then the pump will struggle to function and your pressure will drop.
 Therefore make sure there is enough water in your pool, at least halfway up the skimmer.

-A clogged skimmer basket, filter or strainer – if either your skimmer basket, filter or strainer basket is full of debris or blocked there will be a reduction in water passing through into the system and the pump will do less work and therefore the pressure will drop.
+A clogged skimmer basket, filter, or strainer – if either your skimmer basket, filter, or strainer basket is full of debris or blocked there will be a reduction in water passing through into the system and the pump will do less work and therefore the pressure will drop.
 To fix this simply clean the above and keep it free from debris.

 A clogged impeller is often overlooked when looking at low-pressure issues, if the impeller gets a build-up of debris then the water can’t rotate and this decreases the water flow through the pump.